Nottingham and Nottinghamshire Refugee Forum (NNRF) is a registered charity. Our registration number is 1121560.

 How do we use the information we collect?

-- To properly administer and receipt donations you have made
+To properly administer and receipt donations you have mad

-- In respect of staff and volunteers, to ensure we are complying with Human Resources procedures
+In respect of staff and volunteers, to ensure we are complying with Human Resources procedure

 Is my personal information secure?